 LOWER ELWHA HEAD START

-OVERVIEW: The Early Head Start Teacher Aide must be professionally prepared and qualified to work with very young children and their families in a culturally relevant manner.
-They must have knowledge of infant/toddler development, Head Start requirements, and take direction well.
+OVERVIEW: The Early Head Start Shadow Teacher must be professionally prepared and qualified to work with very young children and their families in a culturally relevant manner.
+They must have knowledge of early childhood development, Head Start requirements, and take direction well.
 They must be able to conduct themselves in a professional manner at all times.

 ESSENTIAL FUNCTIONS OF JOB:

 - Provide one on one support to children exhibiting additional needs within the classroom environment.

 - Support your assigned student in many ways, including, but not limited to: filling in gaps that exist in the learning process, helping the student build self-confidence, promoting interaction in the classroom with other teachers and peers, and ensuring the student stays focused in the classroom.

 - Must work collaboratively with the other teachers in the classroom as well as the Education/Disabilities Manager.

 - Develop and implement an effective communication method with the parents to share information on a regular basis.

 - Assists in implementing the program curriculum and the Head Start Performance Standards for classrooms.

 - Utilize positive behavior guidance techniques within the classroom when addressing various classroom issues and challenging behaviors.